Concert pitch: History of pitch standards in Western music

 Historically, various standards have been used to fix the pitch of notes at certain frequencies.
 Various systems of musical tuning have also been used to determine the relative frequency of notes in a scale.

 Pre-19th century

-Until the 19th century, there was no coordinated effort to standardize musical pitch, and the levels across Europe varied widely.
-Pitches did not just vary from place to place, or over time—pitch levels could vary even within the same city.
+Until the 19th century there was no coordinated effort to standardize musical pitch, and the levels across Europe varied widely.
+Pitches varied over time, from place to place, and even within the same city.
 The pitch used for an English cathedral organ in the 17th century, for example, could be as much as five semitones lower than that used for a domestic keyboard instrument in the same city.

-Even within one church, the pitch used could vary over time because of the way organs were tuned.
-Generally, the end of an organ pipe would be hammered inwards to a cone, or flared outwards, to raise or lower the pitch.
-When the pipe ends became frayed by this constant process they were all trimmed down, thus raising the overall pitch of the organ.
+Because of the way organs were tuned, the pitch of a single organ could even vary over time.
+Generally, the end of an organ pipe would be tapped with a cone tuning tool to curve it inwards to raise the pitch, or outwards to lower it.